softwarepub/software-card-policies/docs/appendices/ontology.md

                     parameter becomes required and must be provided in the configuration file.
                     When present, the default value must match the parameter's declared outer and inner types.
 For scalar parameters, this is a single literal or resource.
-                    For list or bag parameters, this is an rdf:List or rdf:Bag."""@en ;
+                    For list parameters, this is an rdf:List."""@en ;
     rdfs:domain sc:Parameter ;
     rdfs:isDefinedBy <https://schema.software-metadata.pub/software-card/2025-01/#> .